-- Six respondents in Fall 2021 - Low response rates continue to be of concern as to how useful this data is and what weighting it should receive in a quantitative sense. - The written feedback is considered useful in a qualitative sense, even if the number of respondents is low.
-The Goals and Assessment committee will continue its practice of preparing a summary of comments to be discussed in faculty meetings and with the EAB. - Improvement in response rates may be seen with a return to in-person alumni activities to build personal investment in responding to surveys - The Goals and Assessment Committee team suggests an early response incentive such as TTU swag or gift certificate to see if such incentive helps the overall response rate. - It is important to capture the number of alumni the survey is sent out to, as that is handled by the Alumni Center, and we need to obtain that number for next year and past years if possible, in order to report % return rates.
+- Eight respondents in Fall 2022, (four graduates in 2017, and four graduates in 2021) - Low response rates continue to be of concern as to how useful this data is and what weighting it should receive in a quantitative sense. - Improvement in response rates may be seen with a return to in-person alumni activities to build personal investment in responding to surveys - The Goals and Assessment Committee team suggests an early response incentive such as TTU swag or gift certificate to see if such incentive helps the overall response rate. - It is important to capture the number of alumni the survey is sent out to, as that is handled by the Alumni Center, and we need to obtain that number for next year and past years if possible, in order to report % return rates.